progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Start by clicking the "create a new one" link next to Your Repositories on the user dashboard.
 You’re taken to the Create a New Repository form (see Figure 4-5).-->

-Um ein neues Repository anzulegen, musst Du auf den "create a new one"-Link, welcher neben Deinen Repositorys auf dem Benutzer-Dashboard angezeigt wird, klicken.
+Um ein neues Repository anzulegen, musst Du auf den „create a new one“-Link, welcher neben Deinen Repositorys auf dem Benutzer-Dashboard angezeigt wird, klicken.
 Du landest daraufhin im Formular zum Erzeugen eines neuen Repositorys (siehe Abbildung 4-5).

 <!--Figure 4-5.
 Creating a new repository on GitHub.-->